3 Parenting Tips For A Successful School Year

 fruits and cream in clear glass cup

-The Morning Shuffle.
+The Morning Shuffle

 Try preparing breakfast the night before, or even farther in advance!
-Some ideas could include batch-cooking and freezing breakfast sandwiches for grab-and-go meals, overnight oats in the fridge the night before, or even pulling a couple of cereal boxes out on the counter!
+Some ideas could include batch-cooking and freezing breakfast sandwiches for grab-and-go meals, overnight oats in the fridge the night before, or even putting a couple of cereal boxes out on the counter!
 That’s one less decision to make during your busy mornings.
 Think about what else you can prepare in advance to make your daily life easier.

 sliced fruits

-Making lunches.
+Making Lunches

 Preparing for lunches ahead of time can save you a lot of time and energy!
-This doesn’t mean you have to make a peanut butter and jelly sandwich on Sunday that is to be eaten on Thursday.
-It means when you get home from the bulk grocery store with a 10-pound bag of carrots, take your zipper baggies or reusable snack containers and pre-pack them.
+This doesn’t mean you have to make a peanut butter and jelly sandwich on Sunday to be eaten on Thursday.
+It means when you get home from the grocery store with a 10-pound bag of carrots, take your zipper baggies or reusable snack containers and pre-pack them.
 The same can be done with the rest of your snacks and sides, so when it comes time to make lunch, you (or even better, your child!!) can grab a few things to fill up their lunch box, and be on their way.

 Photo of Girl Hugging Her Mom While Doing Yoga Pose